67Samuel/Generalizing-Lottery-Tickets/README.md

 # run test.py
 python test.py --architecture=resnet50 --dataset=cifar10 --model_path=<path-to-model> --wandb --entity=67Samuel --project=project_name --run_name=run_name
 ```
+## Below are unedited from the original repo

 ### Results
 The results of the replicated experiments can be found in plots folder.